andreashandel/iblir/auxiliary/docsfordevelopers/documentation.md

 * `/pkgdown` contains extra files for styling of pkgdown created website.
 Edit to change layout of package website.
 * `/R` contains the main R functions.
 Here just a few helper functions.
 See more details below.
 * `/tests` contains code/unit tests, done with the testthat package.
 Add tests as new functionality is added.
-* `/vignettes` contains the vignette - this is copied to /inst/doc during package building. edits should be done to the file in the /vignettes folder, not the /inst/doc folder.
+* `/vignettes` contains the vignettes - those are copied to /inst/doc during package building. edits should be done to the file in the /vignettes folder, not the /inst/doc folder.

-### Functions/files in the R folder
+### Functions/files in the `R` folder
 * All functions/files in this folder are small helper functions to help use and deploy the package.
 The main content is in the /inst folder.

-### Materials inside the /inst folder
+### Materials inside the `inst` folder
-The /inst folder contains these subfolders
+The `inst` folder contains these subfolders

-* `/tutorials` contains all labs in subfolders.
+* `tutorials` contains all labs in subfolders.
+* `alllabs` contains all labs as a single zip file.
+*

 ## Information for package development